-Churchie has secured an Australian Research Council Linkage grant that will evaluate Twenty-first Century Learning Environments.
-This innovative project will research which learning environments are the most appropriate for Twenty-first Century learning in a digital and knowledge age.
+Churchie has secured an Australian Research Council Linkage grant that will evaluate twenty-first-century learning environments.
+This innovative project will research which learning environments are most appropriate for twenty-first-century learning in a digital and knowledge age.

-The focus will be on: the links between space and pedagogy; evaluating the effectiveness of differing classroom designs in improving student behaviours, engagement and learning outcomes and; evaluating the effectiveness of technology enhanced learning environments as students transitions into higher education.
+The focus will be on the links between space and pedagogy; evaluating the effectiveness of different classroom designs in improving student behaviours, engagement and learning outcomes; and evaluating the effectiveness of technology-enhanced learning environments as students transitions into higher education.